chaiNNer-org/chaiNNer/New Iterator/README.md

 To implement some nodes (e.g. a node for combining a sequence of images into a sprit sheet, or writing a sequence of images to disk as frames of a video), we need the node to handle the iteration itself.
 As such, we need a way to turn off auto iteration and to pass in the iterator directly as is.

 This is where iterator input come in.
-These are special inputs that chainner knows need the iterator as is and must not be subject of auto iteration.
+These are special inputs that chainner knows need the iterator as is and must not be subject to auto iteration.

 Note: Auto iteration is functionally equivalent to the `map` operation.